nimakam/universal-identity/README.md

 - 🤳🆔 Self-sovereign - Controlled by ID owners
 - 📜🆔 Standards-based - Based on a ubiquitous  common logical structure
+- 🔓 Permissionless - Allows everyone and anyone to innovate on top of it
-- 🔢🆔 Versioned - Supports changes through time - Evolves in time to cover increasing number of digital identity use cases
+- 🔢🆔 Versioned - Supports evolvement through time, to cover increasing number of digital identity use cases
 - 🔗🆔 Federated - When necessary, supports interoperability between different jurisdictional governance approaches

 ## 🎯 Goals